WA-A/AdvanceSoftware-Project/README.md

 ---
 ### 🔗 External APIs:
-- *💳 Stripe*: for handling secure payments.
+- * Stripe 💳: for handling secure payments.*
-- *📤 SendEmail*: for sending notifications and alerts via email.
+- * SendEmail 📤: for sending notifications and alerts via email.*
-- *🔔 Notification Service*: for real-time user notifications.
+- * Notification Service 🔔: for real-time user notifications.*
-- *📸 Cloudinary*: for media storage and image management.
+- *📸 Cloudinary 📸: for media storage and image management.*

 ---
 - ## 🤝 Join Us with RentItOut